sejal710/sejal710/README.md

 - 📫 How to reach me **710sejal@gmail.com**

-- ⚡ My perfect day would start with creating problem and end with solving problem.😅
+- ⚡ My perfect day would start with watching problem and end with solving problem.😅

 - 🔭 I’m currently working on DSA